 Driving and camping in Thingvellir National Park

-Snæfellsjökull National Park has some fantastic cave networks and canyons to discover.
-Some can be visited independently but there are certain caves that visitors will need to join a guided tour to explore.
-A fun place to visit is the Sönghellir cave.
-This translates as the ‘Song Cave’ because of the surprising echoes that its formation produces.
+Caves – Snæfellsjökull National Park also has some fantastic cave networks and canyons to discover.
+Some of these can be visited independently, but there are certain caves that you’ll need to join a guided tour to explore.
+A fun place to visit is the Sönghellir cave, which translates as the ‘Song Cave’ because of the surprising echoes that it produces.

 Driving and camping in Snæfellsjökull National Park

-Situated in South Iceland the park is about 190km from Reykjavik.
-From the capital it is a beautiful scenic drive of just under three hours to the border of the park.
-There are no campgrounds within the national parkland, but there are three nearby.
-All of the campsites lie within easy reach of the park.
+Situated in South Iceland, Snæfellsjökull National Park is about 190 km from Reykjavík.
+There are no campgrounds within the national parkland, but there are three nearby, which all lie within easy reach of the park.
 One is on the outskirts of Ólafsvík and the other two lie on the northern and southern tips of the Snæfellsnes Peninsular respectively.

 Vatnajökull National Park Overview

 One of the most popular activities in Vatnajökull is discovering its glaciers and exploring the glacial ice caves.
-In season day tours take visitors across the surface of the glaciers and down into the glowing ice caves beneath.
-It is a fascinating and humbling experience learning about the sheer scale and power of these mighty glaciers.
-Elsewhere in the park there are many rushing waterfalls and incredible vistas.
-The Skaftafell Nature Reserve is popular for hiking and at the Jökulsárlón glacial lagoon visitors can see icebergs bobbing across the lake.
+Fancy going on a glacier hike?
+You can take a day tour across the glacier surface, before discovering the glowing ice caves beneath.
+It’s a fascinating and humbling experience to learn about and experience the sheer scale and power of these mighty glaciers for yourself.

 Driving and camping in Vatnajökull National Park